Giants vs. Brewers Player Props Betting Odds

 Estrada Stats

-- Estrada has seven doubles, four home runs, eight walks and 10 RBI (39 total hits).
-He has swiped nine bases.
+- Estrada has 40 hits with seven doubles, four home runs, eight walks and 11 RBI.
+He's also stolen nine bases.

-- Estrada has hit safely in two straight games.
-In his last five games he is batting .421 with two doubles, three walks and three RBI.
+- Estrada will look for his fourth straight game with a hit in this contest.
+In his last five games he is batting .278 with three walks and an RBI.

 Estrada Recent Games